Twilight Zone Tower of Terror Ride

 - Service animals are not permitted (nobody can ask them if falls make them sick)

 - Video Captioning is available with this attraction ask Guest Relations for an activator

 - Guest may rent translation devices at Guest Relations

 - Guest must transfer from a wheelchair, motorized scooter or ECV to enjoy this attraction.

 Disney's warning about this ride: For your safety, you should be in good health free from high blood pressure, heart, back or neck problems, motion sickness or other conditions that could be aggravated by this adventure.
 (Like a fear of falling.)

 Dad's Bottom Line

-This is a not to be missed, best anywhere type attraction.
-Even if you have problems with things that fall, you should try it at one time.
+This is a not-to-be-missed, best anywhere type attraction.
+Even if you have problems with things that fall, you should try it at least one time.
 (Dad's full family Tower of Terror experience.)